Some people get confused about SARMs and peptides. But to be honest, they also get those confused with anabolic steroids and prohormones as well.

 But there are other chemicals which are called SARMs, which actually aren’t.
-Cardarine, YK-11, and MK-677 are research chemicals which boost physical performance levels, and can also stimulate muscle growth through other means.
+Cardarine, YK-11, and MK-677 are research chemicals that boost physical performance levels, and can also stimulate muscle growth through other means.

 But the classic SARMs are anabolic in nature.
-Which means you will need a PCT supplement afterwards to help your body to recover its normal testosterone levels and production.
+This means you will need a PCT supplement afterward to help your body to recover its normal testosterone levels and production.

 SARMs generally have a significant effect on muscle and bone tissue because of the way they target androgen receptors in them.
 It produces significant muscle growth, alongside improvements in stamina and performance.

-Using peptides leads to an increase in the secretion of growth hormone.
+Using peptides leads to an increase in the secretion of growth hormones.
 Whether they are natural or synthetic, there are two main forms, GHRH and GHRP.

 SARMs Vs Peptides

 If you want explosive growth more quickly, then SARMs are definitely better.
 They are generally stronger, and especially if you stack them, you will see far more dramatic effects than you will with peptides in a short space of time.

 The other thing with SARMs is that you can stack different types to give you anabolic effects, and gain strength and endurance increases from non-anabolic SARMs.

 SARMs just offer very good flexibility and great results in a short space of time.
 They are the powerhouse below anabolic steroids.